rundeck/docs/docs/learning/howto/configuring-windows-nodes.md

 ### Requirements:

-The plugin uses the python [WinRM Library](https://github.com/diyan/pywinrm/) to provide the WinRM implementation.
+The [pywinrm plugin](https://github.com/rundeck-plugins/py-winrm-plugin) uses the python [WinRM Library](https://github.com/diyan/pywinrm/) to provide the WinRM implementation.

 * Python 3.3-3.5 or PyPy2 installed on Rundeck server. _(Python 3 strongly recommended)_
 * Pywinrm library (It can be installed with the following command: `pip install pywinrm`)